 Publish date: 24 April 2024

-Martin Reeves, Clinical Lead for DHU Healthcare CYP Mental Health Triage and Navigation Service, is deligted with how the site has been received, saying: “We are pleased to be able to provide ‘My Self-Referral’ as a place for children and young people who may be struggling with their mental health to go.
+Martin Reeves, Clinical Service Lead for DHU Healthcare CYP Mental Health Triage and Navigation Service, expressed his enthusiasm for the initiative, adding: “We are delighted to offer ‘My Self-Referral’ to children and young people who may be struggling with their mental health.
 It is there to give confidence to and encourage children, young people, their families, and carers to source credible, valuable information to help them when feeling vulnerable.
-We hope it will continue to empower this often hard-to-reach age group to seek help by making a self-referral from the safety of their own home.

 To access the MySelfReferral website, visit: www.myselfreferral-llr.nhs.uk